danielbodnar/awesome-stars/README.md

 - [spica-engine/spica](https://github.com/spica-engine/spica) - Spica is a development engine to build fast & efficient applications.
 - [dan-online/bunnycdn-stream](https://github.com/dan-online/bunnycdn-stream) - A simple, lightweight, and easy to use HTTP streaming library for BunnyCDN.
 - [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in Debugging window for viewing and debugging your Svelte project in real-time
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
-Cloud version available here -&gt; https://app.coolify.io
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
 - [marcellobarile/nutrifacts.js](https://github.com/marcellobarile/nutrifacts.js) - A library to calculate nutrition facts, smartly.
 No third party services or remote DBs involved.
 - [frontendnetwork/vegancheck.me](https://github.com/frontendnetwork/vegancheck.me) - VeganCheck.me is a modern webapp that allows you to easily scan EAN barcodes to check if a product is vegan-friendly.
 With a database of over 3 million products, you can quickly find out if your favor
 - [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code and Low-code all-in-one platform to build landing pages, websites, web applications, APIs, automations.
 An alternative for Wix, Webflow, Zapier, and more
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open Commerce Platform for Collaborative, On-Demand and Sharing Economies
 - [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - A headless GraphQL commerce platform for the modern web
-- [browserless/browserless](https://github.com/browserless/browserless) - The browserless service in Docker.
+- [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
+Free for non-commercial uses.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
 Fast.
 - [surmon-china/nodepress](https://github.com/surmon-china/nodepress) - 🟢 RESTful API service for https://surmon.me blog, powered by @nestjs
 - [stelace/stelace](https://github.com/stelace/stelace) - Open-source marketplace backend in Node.js, empowering Web platforms with Search API, Automation, Auth, Headless CMS… ⚡ :computer: